sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

-accurate strategy is to plot the data signal minus the component activity and estimate the decrease in power in comparison to the original signal at one channel - it is also possible to do this at all channel but it requires to compute the spectrum of the projection of each component at each channel which is computationally intensive.
+accurate strategy is to plot the data signal minus the component activity and estimate the decrease in power in comparison to the original signal at one channel - it is also possible to do this for all channels, but it requires to compute the spectrum of the projection of each component at each channel which is computationally intensive.